UPPMAX/programming_formalisms/docs/literature/README.md

 > it should have both the summary of the
 > code change (What) and the motivation/reason behind it (Why).

+## Summary of `[Munafò et al., 2017]`

+This paper describes practices that hinder reproducibility of scientific findings, as well as measures to increase reproducibility of scientific findings, such as using registered reports.

 ## Summary of `[Pastrana et al., 2025]`